spencermountain/wtf_wikipedia/tests/README.md

 3. Whole pages in `cache/` are for the contract harness, stress tests and goldens — not for pinning behavior.
 Don't add a cached page to test one template; write the template inline.
-4. Live-network tests end in `.fetch.js` and live in `fetch/`.
-Everything else must pass offline.
+4. Core live API tests live in `fetch/` and use the same `.test.js` suffix as the rest of the suite.
 5. Singular accessors return `null` on a miss (every class).
 Plural accessors always return arrays.